awsdocs/amazon-emr-management-guide/doc_source/emr-automatic-scaling.md

 Automatic scaling in Amazon EMR release versions 4\.0 and later allows you to programmatically scale out and scale in core nodes and task nodes based on a CloudWatch metric and other parameters that you specify in a *scaling policy*\.
 Automatic scaling is available with the instance groups configuration and is not available when you use instance fleets\.
 For more information about instance groups and instance fleets, see [Create a Cluster with Instance Fleets or Uniform Instance Groups](emr-instance-group-configuration.md)\.

+**Note**
+To use the automatic scaling feature in Amazon EMR, you must keep the default setting, `true`, for the `VisibleToAllUsers` parameter when you create a cluster\.
+For more information, see [SetVisibleToAllUsers](https://docs.aws.amazon.com/emr/latest/APIReference/API_SetVisibleToAllUsers.html)\.

 The scaling policy is part of an instance group configuration\.
 You can specify a policy during initial configuration of an instance group, or by modifying an instance group in an existing cluster, even when that instance group is active\.
 Each instance group in a cluster, except the master instance group, can have its own scaling policy, which consists of scale\-out and scale\-in rules\.
 Scale\-out and scale\-in rules can be configured independently, with different parameters for each rule\.

 You can configure scaling policies using the AWS Management Console, the AWS CLI, or the Amazon EMR API\.
 When you use the AWS CLI or Amazon EMR API, you specify the scaling policy in JSON format\.
 In addition, when using the AWS CLI or the Amazon EMR API, you can specify custom CloudWatch metrics\.
 Custom metrics are not available for selection using the AWS Management Console\.
 When you initially create a scaling policy using the console, a default policy suitable for many applications is pre\-configured to help you get started\.
 You can delete or modify the default rules\.